Live the DIY Lifestyle one bike ride at a time

 Having plenty of them is great.
 Unfortunately choices of how to stay in shape while maintaining an already busy life are relatively slim.

-Cycling allows you the opportunity to jump on right from your front doorstep and go for a ride that, depending on your style, will either give you a great workout or a just the ability to stretch the legs and enjoy some fresh air.
+Cycling allows you the opportunity to jump right from your front doorstep and go for a ride that, depending on your style, will either give you a great workout or just the ability to stretch your legs and enjoy some fresh air.

 So where do you begin?
 Start with what kind of ride you plan on seeing yourself doing.
 Pavement or off-road?

 Long rides, or short jaunts?
-There’s street, paved trail, gravel, and off-road trail riding options in almost any community.
-You can basically ride a bike anywhere you can imagine, but you have to look at what you want and sometimes more importantly, can do ride wise.
+There are street, paved trails, gravel, and off-road trail riding options in almost any community.
+You can basically ride a bike anywhere you can imagine, but you have to look at what you want and sometimes, more importantly, can do ride-wise.